ka0labs/ctf-writeups/2019/nn9ed/x-oracle/README.md

 # Writeup x-Oracle Challenges (Navaja Negra 2019 CTF)

-> __Preface:__ Navaja Negra is a local security conference celebrated every year in Albacete (Spain), and traditionally we have been organizing small CTFs for it.
-These tasks are a series of web challenges for this year.
+> __Preface:__ Navaja Negra is a local security conference celebrated every year in Albacete (Spain).
+Traditionally we have been organizing small CTFs for it.
+These tasks are a series of web challenges for this year: https://nn9ed.ka0labs.org/.

 The challenges are based on a vanilla SQL injection that must be exploited by a bot with admin role.
 The [source code](https://gist.github.com/cgvwzq/c78aa5fc228225a2779745f2705eeab5) is provided, so it is easy to spot the SQLi.